 We may be required to pay state, local and foreign taxes in various state, local and foreign jurisdictions, including those in which we transact business or make investments, and our stockholders may be required to pay state, local and foreign taxes in various state, local and foreign jurisdictions, including those in which they reside.
 Our state, local and foreign tax treatment may not conform to the federal income tax consequences summarized above.
-In addition, your state, local and foreign tax treatment may not conform to the federal income tax consequences summarized above.
-Consequently, you should consult your tax advisor regarding the effect of state, local and foreign tax laws on the holding of our capital stock.
+In addition, your state, local and foreign tax laws on the holding of our capital stock.